signesw/markdown-cv/index.md

 __BuroHappold Engineering__, London

 - 5 month placement with the sustainability team
-- Developed a grasshopper script used to analyse multiple weather data files, producing a variety of outputs relating to UTCI comfort indicators.
+- Developed a Grasshopper script with custom Python code used to analyse multiple weather data files, producing a variety of outputs relating to UTCI comfort indicators.
 - Produced a script for sensitivity analysis, evaluating the effect of different thermal comfort interventions.
 - Produced a script to visualise dynamic changes in thermal comfort for pedestrians along a path.
 - Aided in the developement of developing a grasshopper script that can automatically generate 3d models to be used in parametric energy simulations.